jemjemzms/node-mailchimp/README.md

 # node-mailchimp

 ## What is this?
-An newsletter signup app to add user to a list in a Mailchimp account.
+A newsletter signup app to add user to a list in a Mailchimp account.

 ## Features